catsocks/sebo-tools/README.md

 # Sebo tools

-A package of command-line tools for organizing and processing photos, tailored to my very particular use-case.
+A package of command-line tools for organizing and processing photos, tailored to my very particular use case.

-_Sebo_ stands for second-hand book store in Portuguese.
+_Sebo_ stands for second hand book store in Portuguese.

 ## Summary